pete0emerson/ssh-client-certificate-demo/README.md

+# SSH Client Certificate Demo

+This demonstrates how to create a certificate authority and configure SSH to accept signed SSH certificates.

-# Explaining the key parts of the Dockerfile
+## Explaining the key parts of the Dockerfile

-## Install sshd onto stock ubuntu
+### Install sshd onto stock ubuntu

 ```
 FROM ubuntu:latest